Explicit isomorphisms of quaternion algebras over quadratic global fields

 \section{The descent method}

 Let $K$ be a field and let $L$ be a separable quadratic extension of $K$.
 Let $A$ be a central simple algebra over $L$ given by structure constants.
 Our goal in this section is to find a subalgebra of $A$ which is a central simple algebra over $K$.
 In other words, we would like to decompose $A$ as a tensor product $B\otimes_{K}L$ when this is possible.
-In order to do so we recall some basic facts about the corestriction map on Brauer groups in section \ref{corestrictionsec}.
+Our main technical tool is an algorithm that computes the corestriction of a central simple algebra.
 We apply this in section \ref{galoisdescent} to explicit Galois descent in case of quadratic extensions.